kxrxh/BLPS-labs/.tasks/2025-04-28_1_async-notifications.md

 5.  **Task Logic:** Implement receipt/reminder generation in `NotificationService` triggered by `NotificationScheduler`, sent via `StompNotificationProducer`, and processed by `JmsNotificationConsumer`.
 6.  **Note on JMS/RabbitMQ:** Will attempt implementation using `rabbitmq-jms`.
 If issues arise, propose switching listener to `@RabbitListener` (Spring AMQP).

-# Current execution step: "5.
-Iterate on the task"
+# Current execution step: "7.
+Merge Task Branch"

 - Eg. "2.
 Create the task file"